conda-forge/conda-forge.github.io/src/meta.rst

 If a package does not have the ability to build from a tarball, this is considered a bug and should be reported upstream.
-In the worst case, the source can be patched in include the relevant build information.
+In the worst case, the source can be patched to include the relevant build information.